Follow in the footsteps of royalty and visit one of the last great Jacobean houses to be built.

 Aston Hall is a magnificent seventeenth century red-brick mansion situated in a picturesque public park on the north side of Birmingham.

 Built between 1618 and 1635 for Sir Thomas Holte and home to James Watt Junior from 1817-1848, Aston Hall is steeped in history.

-Now a grade I listed building, the hall is restored to its former Jacobean splendor and is hugely popular with visitors of all ages.
+Now a grade I listed building, the hall is restored to its former Jacobean splendour and is hugely popular with visitors of all ages.